elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ### Assert Option(s) in Set(s)
 Given a field which can be set to a fixed list of options, ensure that this option exists in the list of selectable options.

+##### Example Use Case
+You run a store where each product has a color.
+The list of colors are finite (e.g. red, green, blue).
+One day, you decide to add a new color option yellow.

 ##### Config Fields